retest/recheck-web/README.md

 driver = new RecheckDriver( new ChromeDriver() );
 ```

-Currently, you still need to call `driver.capTest()` after your test has finished, but we're [working on this](https://github.com/retest/recheck/issues/448), such that you can integrate recheck into your JUnit life-cycle (with [JUnit4](https://github.com/retest/recheck-junit-4-extension) and [JUnit 5](https://github.com/retest/recheck-junit-jupiter-extension))...
+Then you either need to call `driver.capTest()` after your test has finished, or you can integrate recheck into your JUnit life-cycle with [JUnit4](https://github.com/retest/recheck-junit-4-extension) and [JUnit 5](https://github.com/retest/recheck-junit-jupiter-extension)...

 ## FAQs